rs4253196

 Variant summary

-The NM_000124.4(ERCC6):c.2599-26A>G variant causes a intron change involving the alteration of a non-conserved nucleotide.
-The variant allele was found at a frequency of 0.000106 in 1,344,152 control chromosomes in the GnomAD database, with no homozygous occurrence.
+The NM_000124.4(ERCC6):c.2599-26A>T variant causes a intron change involving the alteration of a non-conserved nucleotide.
+The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a benign outcome for this variant.
-Variant has been reported in ClinVar as Likely pathogenic (★★).
+Variant has been reported in ClinVar as Likely benign (★).
 There are indicators that this mutation may affect the branch point..

 Frequency